Skip to content

 CHC:Glr (Long-Term Storage and Retrieval)

-Administration method:CAPI; presented aurally; orally recalled
+Administration method:Computer-assisted personal interview (CAPI); presented aurally; orally recalled

 Procedure:One of four lists of 10 common words were selected by the CAPI, and are presented to participant via a recorded voice at a rate of one word every 2-seconds.
 In cases where the computer voice was not audible, the interviewer read the words, mimicking the pace and clarity of the recorded voice.
 After the list was read out, the participant was given two minutes to recall as many of the words as they could (in no particular order).
 The interviewer made a note of the number of correctly recalled words, and entered this total into the CAPI.